spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

   - Memory: 4 GiB
   - Storage: 60 GiB

-  For production environments, we recommend using three nodes, each with 8 CPU, 8 GiB of Memory, and 100 GiB of storage.
+  For production environments, we recommend using three nodes, each with 8 CPU, 8 GiB of memory, and 100 GiB of storage.
   Nodes can exhaust the 60 GiB storage with prolonged use.
 If you initially set up the gateway with one node, you can resize it at a later time.

-- An x86 Linux environment with a Docker daemon installed and a connection to Palette and the VMware vSphere endpoint.
+- An x86 Linux environment with an installed Docker daemon and connections to Palette and the VMware vSphere endpoint.
   The Palette CLI installation must be invoked on an up-to-date Linux system with an x86-64 architecture.

-Before installing PCG on VMware, review the following system requirements and permissions.
+Before installing the PCG on VMware, review the following system requirements and permissions.
 The vSphere user account used to deploy the PCG must have the required permissions to access the proper roles and objects in vSphere.

 Start by reviewing the required action items below:

-1. Create the two custom vSphere roles.
+1. Create two custom vSphere roles.
 Check out the [Create Required Roles](#create-required-roles) section to create the required roles in vSphere.

 2. Review the [vSphere Permissions](#vsphere-permissions) section to ensure the created roles have the required vSphere